 Because $f$ is a cofibration in $\M$, the $h$-monoidality of $\M$ guarantees us that $f\otimes Z$ is an $h$-cofibration in $\M$.
 Apply the cofibration-trivial fibration factorization in $\M$.
 Note that this is also a cofibration-trivial fibration factorization of $f\otimes Z$ in $L_\C(\M)$ because cofibrations and trivial fibrations in the two model categories agree.
 The resulting $w:X\to B\otimes Z$ is a trivial fibration in either model structure.
 Because $\M$ is left proper we know that the map $w$ is a cofiber equivalence in $\M$ by Proposition 1.5 in \cite{batanin-berger} applied to the $h$-cofibration $f\otimes Z$.
 So in any pushout diagram as above the map $K\to T$ is a weak equivalence in $\M$, hence in $L_\C(\M)$.
 Thus, $w$ is a cofiber equivalence in $L_\C(\M)$ and its existence proves $f\otimes Z$ is an $h$-cofibration in $L_\C(\M)$.

 Now suppose $f$ were a trivial cofibration in $L_\C(\M)$ to start.
 We must show that $f\otimes Z$ is a $\C$-local equivalence.
 We do this first in the case where $f$ is a generating trivial cofibration.
-Because $L_\C(\M)$ is tractable, $A$ and $B$ are cofibrant.
+By hypothesis, $A$ and $B$ are cofibrant.
 Apply cofibrant replacement to $Z$: